vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/config/README.md

 Fortunately for you, Rudimentary already comes with Maven plugin which does that automatically for you.

 At any time, you can create and register your own, custom configuration provider.
+Only one configuration provider is allowed to be active during runtime.
+If multiple providers are found, the first one will take precedence.

+Overriding `primary()` method will have no effect.

 #### Default configuration provider
 By default, Rudimentary provides default configuration provider in the form of `hr.yeti.rudimentary.server.config.DefaultConfigProvider`.
 This provider loads configuration from the property file located in `src/main/resources/config.properties`.
+This provider is activated only if it is the only configuration provider available.